Erykah Badu: Early life

-Wright was born in Dallas, Texas.
-She was raised by her mother, an actress Kolleen Wright, along with her younger siblings: brother Eevin and sister Koryan.
+Badu was born in Dallas, Texas.
+She was raised by her mother, actress Kolleen Wright, along with her younger siblings: brother Eevin and sister Koryan.
 Her parents separated when Erica was young.

 Badu began singing and dancing at the age of four alongside her mother.
 She performed at the Dallas Theater Center and The Black Academy of Arts and Letters (TBAAL) under the guidance of her godmother, Gwen Hargrove, and her uncle, TBAAL founder Curtis King.

 By the age of 14, Badu was freestyling for a local radio station alongside artists such as Roy Hargrove.
 In her youth, she had decided to change the spelling of her first name from Erica to Erykah, as she believed her original name was a "slave name".
 The term "kah" signifies the inner self.
 She adopted the surname "Badu" because it is her favorite jazz scat sound.

 After graduating from Booker T. Washington High School for the Performing and Visual Arts, Badu went on to study theater at Grambling State University, a historically black university.
 She left the university in 1993 before graduating, to focus more fully on music.
+In 1995, she moved to Brooklyn to finish her debut album.

 She formed a band Erykah Free with her cousin, Robert "Free" Bradford, and recorded a 19-song demo, Country Cousins, which attracted the attention of Kedar Massenburg.
-He set Badu up to record a duet with D'Angelo, "Your Precious Love", and eventually signed her to a record deal with Universal Records.
+He set Badu up to record a duet of “Your Precious Love” with D'Angelo and eventually signed her to a record deal with Universal Records.